 Maximize lemon juice output: Before juicing the lemon, roll it firmly on the countertop under your hand.
 This gets those delightful juices flowing.

 Smoked salmon is lovely with the citrusy, floral notes of both the Aperol and gin, and I have just the recipe for you – this smoked salmon-pesto pizza.
 You’ll love how the drink’s citrus brightens the salmon, and that herby pesto complements the more earthy notes.
 Plus, it’s a lighter pizza that can work as an appetizer, similar to a flatbread, so it falls right into that pre-dinner category.
+This smoked salmon dip from All Ways Delicious is also a tasty option.

 For the most beautiful, refreshing cocktail that’s perfect for any occasion, I hope you try this Aperol sour.
 You will adore those lively, bright flavors with that luscious, silky texture for one fancy Italian aperitivo.